Oneflow-Inc/libai/docs/source/tutorials/Model_Zoo.md

 - **Tensor Parallel Training**
 - **Pipeline Parallel Training**

-You can refer to oneflow official [tutorial](https://docs.oneflow.org/en/master/parallelism/01_introduction.html) for better understanding the basic conception about parallelization techniques.
+You can refer to oneflow official [tutorial](https://docs.oneflow.org/en/master/parallelism/01_introduction.html) for a better understanding of the basic conception of parallelization techniques.

 ## Supported Model in LiBai